Best Hostels in Australia: The Ultimate Guide

 Melbourne Central YHA

-This is one of the nicest hostels that I’ve ever stayed in.
+This is one of the nicest hostels in Melbourne, and one of the best I’ve stayed in anywhere in the world!
 Located close to Southern Cross station in Melbourne, this hostel has decent sized rooms and kitchens and an amazing rooftop area.

 You can have a barbecue while admiring the Melbourne skyline!